 Ward received her bachelor’s degree from Northeastern State University and is pursuing her master’s degree in educational leadership from Southern Nazarene University.

-Kaitlyn Bueno was named administrative intern at the Union 6th/7th Grade Center in July of 2019.
+Kaitlyn Bueno was named assistant principal Intern at the Union 6th/7th Grade Center in July of 2019.
 Her career in education started at Union in 2011.
 During her time at Union she has taught Language Arts and Art at the 6th/7th Grade Center.
 In 2018 she was named 6th Grade Teacher of the Year.

 Bueno received her bachelor’s degree in English education from Northeastern State University and her master’s degree in education administration from the University of Oklahoma.

-Crystal Soltow was named administrative intern at the 6th/7th Grade Center in June of 2018.
+Crystal Soltow was named assistant principal at the 6th/7th Grade Center in June of 2018.
 She joined Union in 2012 as a science teacher at the 8th Grade Center.
 During her time at Union, she has completed the Union Leadership Cadre, been a site Teacher of the Year, and been a presenter during professional development sessions.

 Prior to coming to Union, Soltow taught math and science at Tulsa Public Schools and science and social studies at Monte Cassino Schools.
 Soltow has a bachelor’s degree in elementary education from the University of Tulsa and a master’s degree in school administration from Northeastern State University.

-Armilea “Mila” Trujillo was named an administrative intern at the Union 6th/7th Grade Center in June 2016 and assistant principal in 2017.
+Armilea “Mila” Trujillo was named an assistant principal at the Union 6th/7th Grade Center in June 2016 and assistant principal in 2017.
 She has been with Union six years, previously serving as a language arts specialist and English Learner lead at Briarglen from 2012-2016.
 She received her master's degree in administration from Lamar University and her bachelor’s degree in elementary education from New Mexico Highlands University.

 In her spare time, she loves to spend time with her husband Ernie and three daughters BriAnna, Aaliyah, and Alexis.
-Her roots started in Farmington, N.M., but she is very proud to be a Union Redskin.
+Her roots started in Farmington, N.M., but she is very proud to be a member of the Union family.